 Select the Enum checkbox to open the Enum values section below.
 Here you can input the Value (in camelCase) and Label (an optional, reader-friendly name in Title Case) for each acceptable loyalty level.

 When you have completed all field properties, select Apply to add the “loyaltyLevel” field to the

 loyalty object now contains several loyalty-specific fields, and represents a common data structure that could be useful in other schemas.
 The Schema Editor allows you to readily apply reusable multi-field objects by converting the structure of those objects into data types.

-Data types allow for the consistent use of multi-field structures and provide more flexibility than a mixin because they can be used anywhere within a schema.
+Data types allow for the consistent use of multi-field structures and provide more flexibility than a field group because they can be used anywhere within a schema.
 This is done by setting the field’s Type value to that of any data type defined in the Schema Registry.

 To convert the

 loyalty object to a data type, select the